By: Michael Moody, Frey Chair for Family Philanthropy at the Dorothy A. Johnson Center for Philanthropy

 - Council on Foundations: Stewardship Principles for Family Foundations – This document summarizes both the “Stewardship Principles” and the “Practice Options to Improve Performance” recommended by the Council’s Committee on Family Foundations.
 The principles capture the acknowledged ethical best practices for family foundations in their governance, management, and grantmaking, and give many specific and useful ways to implement those practices in your foundation.

-- Exponent Philanthropy: From Generation to Generation –The “next gen” challenge is one faced by just about every family engaged in a giving process, and there are many resources available on LearnPhilanthropy to help meet this challenge in an informed and intentional way.
-This article is one of several resources on this issue available from Exponent Philanthropy, a membership organization for donors using a variety of vehicles to make an outsized impact with few or no staff.
+- Exponent Philanthropy – The “next gen” challenge is one faced by just about every family engaged in a giving process, and there are many resources available on LearnPhilanthropy to help meet this challenge in an informed and intentional way.
+Several resources on this issue are available from Exponent Philanthropy, a membership organization for donors using a variety of vehicles to make an outsized impact with few or no staff.
 (Membership required for access.)

-- The Foundation Review: Volume 3.4 Executive Summaries: Family Foundations and Philanthropy – This special issue of The Foundation Review (TFR) – a peer-reviewed, practitioner-oriented journal – provides a good introduction to some key current trends and debates in the family foundation universe, as well as a good outline of lessons learned from some cutting edge ventures in the field.
+- The Foundation Review: Vol. 3, Issue 4: Family Foundations and Philanthropy – This special issue of The Foundation Review (TFR) – a peer-reviewed, practitioner-oriented journal – provides a good introduction to some key current trends and debates in the family foundation universe, as well as a good outline of lessons learned from some cutting edge ventures in the field.
 TFR is published quarterly and often has articles with direct practical relevance to family philanthropy.

 Is your resource available to the public or only your members?: